PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 ## Asynchronous Programming with Callback Functions
 One way in asynchronous programming to indicate what should happen after the long running operation has completed is to pass a `callback` function to the asynchronous function, and when the asynchronous function has completed its long running operation, it will call the `callback` function, and pass the result of the long running operation as an argument to the `callback` function.
 In the `callback` function we write the code that should run when the long running operation has completed.

-For example, if we have synchronous function in <FigureNumber /> below.
+For example, if we have the synchronous function in <FigureNumber /> below.

 <Figure caption="Example of a synchronous function.">